ElisabethSchramm/springbootdemo/README.md

 - Spring Boot 3.5.7
 - Maven

-## What I Learned in Branch ``27aop-after-throwing
+## What I Learned in Branch ` 28aop-after`

-This branch builds on `26aop-after-returning` and focuses on using `@AfterThrowing` advice to intercept and log exceptions thrown during method execution.
+This branch builds on `27aop-after-throwing` and focuses on using `@After` advice to execute logic after a method completes—regardless of its outcome (success or exception).

 - **Base Setup**
     - Project initialized via [Spring Initializr](https://start.spring.io/)